nathaliegustafsson/TheChatClub/README.md

 ## A chat application

 This is a chat application where you can chat with your friends in real time.
-You add your username and then you can create a room or join an already existing room.
+You add your username and then you can create a room or join an already existing room to have your chat conversation in.

 ## About the code